ronkok/Temml/docs/administration.md

 temml.render("c = \\pm\\sqrt{a^2 + b^2}", element);
 ```

+If the element you provide is a `<math>` element, Temml will populate it.
+Otherwise, it will create a new `<math>` element and make it a child
+of the element you provide.

 ### Server-Side

 To generate MathML on the server or to generate an MathML string of the